MutiatOba/tech221_virtulisation/README.md

 ### Nginx Reverse Proxy

 #### what is a port?
  a port is a communication endpoint which is used to identify an application running on a computer.
 Data sent over a network is broken down into packets each with a destination ip address and port number. the destination port numner is used to send the packet to the correct application or service running in the destination computers.
-The 2 typesof ports are TCP(reliable connection) and UDP(faster connection).
+The 2 types of ports are TCP(reliable connection) and UDP(faster connection).

  #### What is a reverse proxy?
 How is it different to a proxy?